EMPLOYMENT CONTRACT AGREEMENT

 (9) Christmas and Christmas Eve Day

-However, with regard to winter recess when such a recess exists:
+However, with regard to Winter and Spring Recesses when such Recesses exist:

-2. If winter recess fails to exist due to an emergency, no benefit shall automatically accrue to the administrators nor shall the impact be negotiable.
+2. Should one or both recesses fail to exist due to an emergency, no benefit shall automatically accrue to the administrators nor shall the impact be negotiable.

 When schools are closed because of inclement weather, each administrator shall follow the directive of the Superintendent concerning his or her attendance during the day of closing or any portion thereof.

 When administrators must use their own automobile for school district business, they will be paid the prevailing I.R.S. rate per mile.

 TEMPORARY LEAVE OF ABSENCE

 A. Professional days shall be granted at the discretion of the Superintendent.

 B. There shall be three (3) personal days granted at the discretion of the Superintendent.
 Personal days are to be used only for such personal business matters as appearance in Court, settlement of purchase and sale of real estate, call by I.R.S. for review of tax returns, graduation when receiving a degree and such other personal business matters that it is not possible to transact during out-of-school hours.
 Up to three (3) personal days per year, if unused, may be applied to accumulated sick leave.

 Administrators and all parties of this contract should be notified of their contract and salary status for the ensuing year no later than April 30th, and the employee must return contract indicating his/her desire for the ensuing year by May 15th.